-MEC 551: Computational Fluid Dynamics (CFD) & Heat Transfer (HT).
+MEC 551: Computational Fluid Dynamics (CFD) & Heat Transfer (HT), Credit Hours: 3 Pre-requisite: Graduate status

-This is a foundation course in the area of numerical methods in fluid dynamics and heat transfer.
-The course provides a brief review of the variational, residual methods and Galerkin FE formulation methods, then develops the Galerkin formulation in the application of conduction heat transfer with radiation and convection boundary conditions.
+The course provides a brief review of the variational, residual methods and Galerkin FE formulation methods. and then develops the Galerkin formulation in the application of conduction heat transfer with radiation and convection boundary conditions.
 Both steady state and transient conditions will be considered.
 Direct time integration schemes, treatment of nonlinearities, accuracy and convergence characteristics will be discussed.
 In the second area of application, the course provides a unified theoretical treatment for the formulation of the finite element, finite volume and finite difference methods in fluid dynamics.
 The formulation is presented for general engineering problems in incompressible fluid mechanics and convection diffusion analyses.
 The course is aimed at giving students an overview of the use, limitations and applications of various numerical techniques in the above fields.
 The use of a commercial program (ANSYS, FLUENT) in a project type of work will provide the students with an overview of the capabilities and limitations of such programs available in the market.
 Ethical and autonomous learning techniques will be employed throughout the course where relevant.

-MEC 552: Mechanical Design Optimization
+MEC 552: Mechanical Design Optimization Credit Hours: 3

-General mathematical model of optimum design problems: formulation of optimal design mechanical problems, Graphical optimization; Review of calculus concepts: gradient vector, Hessian matrix and quadratic forms: unconstrained and constrained problems, inequality constraints and Karush-Kuhn-Tucker (KKT) conditions; linear programming methods for optimum design; steepest descent method, search and quasi-Newton methods, finite element formulation for optimal design problems, optimal design of mechanical dynamic systems, design sensitivity analysis; introduction to genetic algorithms and particle-swarm techniques; applications.
+General mathematical model of optimum design problems: formulation of optimal design mechanical problems, Graphical optimization; Review of calculus concepts: gradient vector, Hessian matrix and quadratic forms; unconstrained and constrained problems, inequality constraints and Karush-Kuhn-Tucker (KKT) conditions; linear programming methods for optimum design; steepest descent method, search and guasi-Newton methods, finite element formulation for optimal design problems, optimal design of mechanical dynamic systems, design sensitivity analysis; introduction to genetic algorithms and particle-swarm techniques; applications.